tomix421q/SCRAP_APP/Scrapify/README.md

 ## Check Status

+- [] increase all forms
+- [x] fixed bug in download scrap record csv when is selected in filters some process
+- [x] allow operator make edit scrap record for 20min(like delete btn)
-- [] repair edit icon visual in search page
+- [x] repair edit icon visual in search page
 - [] check in create scrap that operator exist
 - [x] add user logs
 - [x] operator in db